Dennis-The14th-web/Dennis-The14th-web/README.md

     👨🏻   I'm a Full-Stack Developer able to build an app presence from the ground up from conception to navigation, layout, & programming.
     👨🏻‍💻   Exploring new technologies and working on my skills.
     🌱   I’m currently learning, as it is a continous process of life 💉.
-    🔭   I’m currently working on ... hmmm! 💯 hands on 👨🏻‍💻.
+    🔭   I’m currently working on self projects and open to colaborations 👨🏻‍💻 👨🏻‍💻 👨🏻‍💻 👨🏻‍💻 👨🏻‍💻.
-    ⚡    Fun fact: I'm a CLI Fu!🥋
+    ⚡   Fun fact: I'm a CLI Fu!🥋 😄
 <!--
 **Dennis-The14th-web/Dennis-The14th-web** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.